 • Materials like ConVerd Board and Falconboard are 100% recyclable, variable colors & styles and cost-effective

-With clients like Salesforce and Google, we echo their innovative practices in sustainability, and broaden sustainability efforts across a wide portfolio of our client events.
+With clients like Salesforce, Google, Workday, and others, we’re partnering on innovative practices in sustainability, and broadening efforts across a wide portfolio of our client events.
 Here are just a few examples of how we’re changing the landscape of how events are produced.

-• Communicate food sources and sustainability on menus
+• Communicating food sources and sustainability on menus

 • Participating in a cork recycling program

-• Reduce amount of plastic used: Avoid/limit individually packaged food
+• Reducing amount of plastic used: Avoiding/limiting individually packaged food

 • Removing disposable food vessels and utensils and replacing with china & flatware